 After that primary concern, keeping tabs on which fields are actually useful and should be kept active and ultimately ensuring that end users have a positive experience are the next priorities.

 "Another thing is keeping the page layouts and the number of fields we have manageable because, in addition to the fact that our org is very large and complex, it's also been around for 10-plus years," Hoffer notes.
 "So, we have had a lot of cooks in the kitchen over the years and there are a lot of fields and things that were created in good faith but never got used or didn't have descriptions with them.
-We had a lot of people that weren't necessarily system administrators for Salesforce that had sys-admin rights."
+Before we had a CRM Success Team, there were a lot of people that didn't have any Salesforce System Administrator training, however they had the Sys Admin profile and were actively configuring and customizing Salesforce."